MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### ![Location](../images/menu_gps.png) Location

 The "on-map" GPS button duplicates the function of the "Follow GPS position" menu entry.
 When this is activated the GPS arrow will be displayed as an outline.
 Note that the _Show location_ function will enable location updates from the system, just as the recording and similar options.
+To reposition or remove the "on-map" GPS button use the "Follow position button layout" Preference.

  * **Show location** - show arrow symbol at current position
  * **Follow location** - pan and center screen to follow the current position, will enable _Show location_ too.